+There are many things to do in Killarney, Ireland.
 Killarney is a lakeshore town in the County of Kerry about 4 hours away by bus from Dublin.
 It is a popular tourist destination in Ireland as it is one of the scenic stops in Ring of Kerry.

 - 1. Explore the Killarney National Park

 - 2. Climb Carrauntoohil – Ireland’s Highest Mountain

 - 3. Killarney House and Gardens

 - 5. Explore Muckross House, Gardens and Traditional Farms

 - 6. Take a boat or kayak to Innisfallen Island

-- 7.Ross Castle Killarney
+- 7. Visit Ross Castle in Killarney

-- 9. Hike at Cardiac Steps
+- 9. Hike at Cardiac Steps in Killarney

 - 10. Enjoy a quiet afternoon in the Copper Mines

 1. Explore the Killarney National Park

 Nature conservation is the main objective of the park protecting the various and rare species in the area and the ecosystem.

 There is 24-hour pedestrian access to Killarney National Park throughout the year except for Killarney House and Gardens (9 am to 6 pm daily).
 To check the individual opening hours of each attraction, click here.

-The admission to Killarney National Park is free.
 However, some of the attractions and activities have an admission fee.
-You can verify it from the visitor’s centre by using the contact information below.
+You can verify it from the visitor’s center by using the contact information below.

 2. Climb Carrauntoohil – Ireland’s Highest Mountain

 It’s a challenging climb, but it’s also a very scenic trail.
 It is between 4-6 hour climb via Devils Ladder route.